davidrpugh/sfi-complexity-mooc/README.md

 # Lecture 8: Game Theory
 Obvious ties with the mainstream literature.
 Motivated by recent (and ongoing) work of Farmer & Galla.
 Key idea: learning and convergence to “equilibrium”.
 When and under what circumstances do learning rules lead to a convergence to Nash-like equilibrium in games.

+Iterated Prisoner's dilemma tournament using code from Alan Isaac's [Simulating Evolutionary Games: A Python-Based Introduction(http://jasss.soc.surrey.ac.uk/11/3/8.html).
+Perhaps could make use of Luzius's code to run the tournament.
+Each student would submit a simple Python agent with a particular strategy and then we would run face them off against one another.

 # Lectures 9: Inequality
 Sugarscape-esque simulations to demonstrate conditions for skewed distributions of wealth.
 Can be tied to Edgeworth Box diagrams.
 Contrast the robustness of the first welfare theorem, with the fragility of the second welfare theorem.